AndyCYao/7GateProject/README.md

     then the rest api should be listening on http://localhost:3000

-7. Create an angular app template with
+7. Create an angular app template with (OPTIONAL)

     `yo hyperledger-composer:angular` , then navigate to the angular app folder, and `npm start`

-8. follow  https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial to see more
+8. Miscellaenous

+    when you make a change in the model or logic schema you can update the business network archive `bna` file with `composer archive create --sourceType dir --sourceName . -a baggage-network@Y.Y.Y.bna` where `Y.Y.Y` is the version number in `package.json` or if the network is an upgrade, you can call `composer network upgrade --networkName baggage-network --networkVersion 0.0.3-deploy.0 -c PeerAdmin@hlfv1`

+    create a card with
+        `composer card create --file BER_aID.card --businessNetworkName baggage-network --connectionProfileFile connection.json --user BER --enrollSecret supersecret`

 ## Network components